-Secure Socket Layer (SSL) is a security protocol concerned with protecting all the communications between your website servers and web browsers.
-To do this, the SSL certificate will encrypt all the communication, converting it into a coded format.
+Secure Socket Layer (SSL) is a security protocol that protects all the communications between your website servers and web browsers.
+The SSL certificate will encrypt all the communication, converting it into a coded format.

 The transmission can only be decrypted by the intended recipients who hold the required private key to decode it.
 Encryption makes it hard for intruders to access communication.

 Hypertext Transfer Protocol Secure is the full form of HTTPS, and it is the secure version of HTTP.
 The HTTPS protocol is tasked with transferring data between web servers and web browsers.

 All websites, particularly those that hold essential data such as credit card and debit card information, login credentials, and other important personal information, should have SSL certificates.